Written by Steve Mosco Wednesday, 11 September 2013 00:00

 They created the Lexiebean Foundation soon after Alexandra died from an infection while receiving treatment for Medullablastoma.
 The inspiration to start the foundation came during Alexandra’s physically and emotionally draining hospital stays, surgeries and chemotherapy treatments.

 “When she [Alexandra] was sick, we received gifts from a foundation and it brightened her day,” said her father Joe, adding that his daughter’s nickname inspired the name of the foundation.
+“It took away from the problems, even for a little bit, and gave her the chance to focus on something other than the disease.
+And we want to continue that and bring hope to others in our daughter’s name.”

-The foundation pursues, plans and raises money to support families through community fundraisers, while providing financial and emotional support that allows parents to concentrate on their child’s wellness – and allows them to simply be there for their child.
+To that end, the foundation pursues, plans and raises money to support families through community fundraisers, while providing financial and emotional support that allows parents to concentrate on their child’s wellness – and allows them to simply be there for their child.

 It is a way to provide a measure of joy for families going through the unthinkable.
 Falabella said the foundation also provides emotional support through an extended network of parents who have been through similar experiences.